GabrielleC-J/project3_cse701/README.md

 ### Log file

 A log of all the tests will be written to a file named ***log_file_big_int_tests.txt***.
 If this file already exists a number will be appended to the end of the name until the file does not exist, thus not deleting any existing log files.

+## CMake and Location of input and log file
+The input file must be found in the current directory from which the application is run.
+Note that the output file will also be placed in the current directory.

+This project utilizes CMake and places the executable in the build folder.
+If the makefile is used to run the program, it will expect the input file to be in the same directory (currently the build folder) and will place the output file in this directory as well. **Therefore if you wish to utilize the python script to create the input file and you are using the makefile, then you must move the input file to the build folder.**

 ## References
 [^1]: Hansen, P. (1994).
 Multiple-length division revisited: A tour of the minefield.
 Software: Practice And Experience, 24(6), 579-601. doi: 10.1002/spe.4380240605